balbir1998/electro_mania/README.md

 Electro Mania is a **frontend eCommerce website** built using **HTML, CSS, and Vanilla JavaScript**.

-I ma creatign this project is for **learning purposes**, focusing on real-world eCommerce features and frontend logic.
+I am creating this project is for **learning purposes**, focusing on real-world eCommerce features and frontend logic.

 ## 🚀 Features